kristosh/Essentials-of-Machine-Learning/mathintro.md

 Data exists in different flavours.
 First and foremost could be numerical data: imagine for example the measurements of scientific tools.
 Scientific instruments used to quantify physical properties.
 These tools range from simple rulers and graduated cylinders to more advanced devices like micrometers, pH meters, and data loggers.
 They could be also textual data that can be found for instance in social media in forums forums etc. Could be digitalized images and audio signals.
 It could be boolean values (`True` or `False`).
 We can actually group the data into the following categories:

-- Structure data
+- Structure data (tabular data, spreadsheet).
-- Unstructured data
+- Unstructured data (text, images).
-- Semi-Structured Data
+- Semi-Structured Data (json files).
-- Time series data
+- Time series data (audio, stock market values).
-- Categorical Data
+- Categorical Data (gender, race, etcetera).
 - Numerical Data

 ### Example of data